mod-audio/modgui-embed/README.md

 modgui-embed
 ============

-This is a work-in-progress LV2 UI wrapper for MODGUIs,<br/>
+This is a work-in-progress embeddable LV2 UI wrapper for MODGUIs.<br/>
-to allow regular hosts to see MODGUIs as if they were LV2 X11 UIs.
+It allows regular hosts to see MODGUIs as if they were LV2 X11 UIs.

 ![Screenshot](https://raw.githubusercontent.com/portalmod/modgui-embed/master/screenshot.png)